MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Utility/Invoke-RestMethod.md

 > [!NOTE]
 > When the REST endpoint returns multiple objects, the objects are received as an array.
 If you pipe
 > the output from `Invoke-RestMethod` to another command, it is sent as a single `[Object[]]`
 > object.
-The contents of that array is not enumerated for the next command on the pipeline.
+The contents of that array are not enumerated for the next command on the pipeline.

 This cmdlet is introduced in Windows PowerShell 3.0.